 City Council Chambers, located on the east side of Monte Verde St. between Ocean Avenue and 7th Avenue Join in-person or via Zoom.
-Zoom info, as well as the full agenda to this meeting, will be made available on Monday afternoon, 09/09/24, at: ci.carmel.ca.us/meetings ONE OF CARMEL'S BEST HAIRSTYLISTS FOR 33 YEARS!
+Zoom info, as well as the full agenda to this meeting, will be made available on Monday afternoon, 09/09/24, at: ci.carmel.ca.us/meetings RAYLYN MILES has moved to Paint a Nail Studio next to the post office at 3855 Via Nona Marie.

-RAYLYN MILES

-has moved to Paint a Nail Studio next to the post office at 3855 Via Nona Marie.

 Great cuts for the whole family.
-Cash or Check accepted

-Call Raylyn for your next appointment
+Cash or Check accepted Call Raylyn for your next appointment 831-402-4040 Offstreet parking behind the building.

-831-402-4040

-Offstreet parking behind the building.

-Did You Know?
-We have monthly "F&B" Commission meetings on the 2nd Thursday of every month!
-Please join us.
+The Carmel Pine Cone

 'Dragon House' in Big Sur sells for \$4M

 By CHRIS COUNTS

-${

-m A}$ STUNNING home with an unforgettable staircase, the "Dragon House" in Big Sur recently sold for its listing price, \$4 million.
+A STUNNING home with an unforgettable staircase, the "Dragon House" in Big Sur recently sold for its listing price, \$4 million.
 According to county records, the seller was reported as Dragon House LLC, while the buyer was identified only as Highway 1 Big Sur LLC, which has an address in Woodland Hills.

-Located on 10 acres along a particularly scenic stretch of coastline between Esalen Institute and Julia Pfeiffer Burns State Park, the home was named for the hand-carved railings on its staircase which
+Located on 10 acres along a particularly scenic stretch of coastline between Esalen Institute and Julia Pfeiffer Burns State Park, the home was named for the hand-carved railings on its staircase which depict the fire-breathing dragons of ancient lore.

+The staircase was made by one of

 PHOTO/SOTHEBY'S INTERNATIONAL REALTY - CARMEL BROKERAGE Big Sur's "Dragon House," which just sold, features an impressive staircase carved by the late sculptor Edmund Kara.
 Big Sur's most respected artists, the late Edmund Kara, who is best known for creating the Phoenix sculpture that looms over the patio at Nepenthe restaurant.
 Some say Kara considered the dragon railings to be his finest work.
 Kara, who died in 2001, was known for his exquisite hand-carved wood sculptures.
 A one-time fashion designer and illustrator who worked in New York and Los Angeles, he left it all behind in 1953, taking a two-year bicycle trip around the world.
 In 1962, he moved to Big Sur, which he had discovered on his bicycle journey.
 In Big Sur, he carved hundreds of sculptures, including mythological and religious figures, abstract shapes, heads and masks.
 One of his best known works is a sculpture of Elizabeth Taylor he made for the movie, "Sandpiper", which was filmed in Big Sur.
-'Marvel of craftsmanship' The listing agent for the home, Nicole Truszkowski of Sotheby's, described the property's main house as "a marvel of artisanal craftsmanship and design.'
+'Marvel of craftsmanship' The listing agent for the home, Nicole Truszkowski of Sotheby's, described the property's main house as "a marvel of artisanal craftsmanship and design."
 The 1,257-square-foot house was built in 1974.
 There are also two guest units and a caretaker's unit - each "offering privacy and spectacular views."
 Other amenities include five fireplaces, stained glass windows, a gated private driveway, and a private hiking trail.
 "There are multiple inside and outside vista points of the Pacific Ocean and several decks and outdoor entertainment areas for each cabin," according to Truszkowski.
-The real estate agent added that the home "promises a lifestyle manifested in tranquility, luxury and a connection to one of the most spectacular natural settings on the planet.
-The property was one of three owned by Peter Mullin, who died last vear.
+The real estate agent added that the home "promises a lifestyle manifested in tranquility, luxury and a connection to one of the most spectacular natural settings on the planet."
+The property was one of three owned by Peter Mullin, who died last year.
 One was an adjacent 11-bedroom home on 44 acres known as "Bien Sur," which is on the market for \$21.5 million, and the landmark Coast Gallery, which is listed at \$2.85 million.
-LOVELY REMODEL WITH LONG Vista Views & Ocean Peeks
+Lovely Remodel with Long Vista Views & Ocean Peeks

-3 Beds + Den, Office & Wine Cellar ■ 3.5 Baths 3,320 Sq.
+3 Beds + Den, Office & Wine Cellar • 3.5 Baths 3,320 Sq.
 Ft. • 11,100 Sq.
 Ft.
 Lot • \$4,998,000 www.ViewsOnSanJuan.com